 Which often brings up the last cartoon she drew.
 Renaissance Woman is a tongue-in-cheek superhero who appears in Caven’s first book, Perfectly Revolting.
 In this memoir, she discovered her nature as a “Liberal Artist” in every sense: Liberal as in free-thinking, as in bountiful, and as in having to do with books.

 Kristen Caven’s images of a juggling cartoonist, a quick-draw cowgirl, and a caped hero all reflect what she likes to bring to the world.
 She works in every available medium to get the stories she sees inside OUT where she can share them—little moments and big ideas alike.
-Working as a graphic-, web-, book-designer, editor and coach, producing videos, books, cds and events through Cowgirl Creative, she helped a multitude of writers, artists, and organizations alike find their voices and messages.
-Stealing minutes from her job and her family, she developed her own voice as an artist and author.
+Working as a as a graphic, information, organization, and designer, she edits and produces videos, books, and cds through Cowgirl Creative.

-Kristen Caven was a cartoonist in college, began dancing in her twenties, wrote screenplays and musicals in her thirties, and novels in her forties.
+Kristen Caven’s creative career began in high school where she illustrated books, designed t-shirts, and produced films and plays.
+She was a cartoonist in college, began dancing in her twenties, wrote screenplays and musicals in her thirties, and novels in her forties.
 Approaching the world creatively, she blogs profusely and writes articles about parenting, psychology, health, humor, philosophy and creativity.
-Her lyrics, poetry, short stories and songs often feature quirky, interesting characters in universal situations.
-Kristen’s offerings, from graphic novels to greeting cards to books on heavy topics, all aim to illuminate, enlighten, inspire, and amuse.
+Her lyrics, poetry, short stories and songs often feature layered female characters in universal situations.
+Kristen’s offerings, from graphic novels to greeting cards to books on various topics, all aim to illuminate, enlighten, inspire, and amuse.
+Read more about her literary awards and publications here.

 Speaker & Teacher